 - Served on the Board of Directors of the Altadena American Legion;

-- Lecturer on the scientific evidence and artifacts supporting Noah’s Ark;
+- Lecturer on the scientific evidence and artefacts supporting Noah’s Ark;

 - Assisted many people in their design and construction needs when they could not afford the services;